One Bowl Blueberry Oat Flour Waffles

 Ingredients

-- 1/3 cup coconut oil melted and cooled slightly (or substitute with canola oil)
+- 6 tablespoons coconut oil melted and cooled slightly (or sub with your favorite oil)

 - 1 teaspoon vanilla extract